 Historically, we have funded a significant portion of our operations through the issuance of equity.
-During the six months ended October 31, 2016, we raised \$5,966,000 in aggregate gross proceeds from the sale of shares of our common stock and raised an additional \$1,634,000 in aggregate gross proceeds from the sale of shares of our 10.5% Series E Convertible Preferred Stock (the "Series E Preferred Stock") (as described in Note 6 to the accompanying unaudited condensed consolidated financial statements).
-Subsequent to October 31, 2016 and through December 12, 2016, we raised an additional \$1,670,000 in aggregate gross proceeds from the sale of shares of our common stock (as described in Note 11 to the accompanying unaudited condensed consolidated financial statements).
-As of December 12, 2016, \$105,345,000 remained available to us under our two effective shelf registration statements, which allows us from time to time to offer and sell shares of our common stock or Series E Preferred Stock, in one or more offerings, either individually or in combination.
+During the nine months ended January 31, 2017, we raised \$11,944,000 in aggregate gross proceeds from the sale of shares of our common stock and raised an additional \$1,634,000 in aggregate gross proceeds from the sale of shares of our 10.5% Series E Convertible Preferred Stock (the "Series E Preferred Stock") (as described in Note 6 to the accompanying unaudited condensed consolidated financial statements).
+Subsequent to January 31, 2017 and through March 13, 2017, we raised an additional \$13,341,000 in aggregate gross proceeds from the sale of shares of our common stock (as described in Note 11 to the accompanying unaudited condensed consolidated financial statements).
+As of March 13, 2017, \$77,970,000 remained available to us under our effective shelf registration statement, which allows us from time to time to offer and sell shares of our common stock, in one or more offerings, either individually or in combination.

-Our ability to raise additional capital in the equity markets to fund our obligations in future periods is dependent on a number of factors, including but not limited to, the market demand for our common stock or Series E Preferred Stock.
-The market demand or liquidity of our common stock and/or Series E Preferred Stock is subject to a number of risks and uncertainties, including but not limited to, negative economic conditions, adverse market conditions, adverse financial results, and negative research and development results.
+Our ability to raise additional capital in the equity markets to fund our obligations in future periods is dependent on a number of factors, including, but not limited to, the market demand for our common stock.
+The market demand or liquidity of our common stock is subject to a number of risks and uncertainties, including but not limited to, negative economic conditions, adverse market conditions, adverse financial results, and negative research and development results.
 Furthermore, our ability to raise additional capital in the equity markets has been significantly impacted by the decline in the market price of our common stock following our announcement in February 2016 that we were discontinuing the Phase III SUNRISE trial.
 As a result, we have experienced a substantial decline in the amount of additional capital that we have been able to raise from the sale of shares of our common stock as compared to recent fiscal years.
 If the market price of our common stock does not improve significantly, we may not be able to rely on the sale of shares of our common stock to fund our operations to the extent we have in prior years.
+If we are unable to either (i) raise sufficient capital in the equity markets, (ii) generate additional revenue from Avid, or (iii) license or partner our products in development, or any combination thereof, we may need to delay, scale back, or eliminate some or all our research and development efforts, or restructure our operations, which may include delaying the planned expansion of our contract manufacturing business.
+In addition, even if we are able to raise additional capital, it may not be at a price or on terms that are favorable to us.

-With respect to our ability to generate additional contract manufacturing revenue, Avid currently has a revenue backlog of \$73 million under signed contracts from existing customers covering manufacturing services, most of which, is expected to be completed during the current fiscal year and fiscal year 2018.
+With respect to our ability to generate additional contract manufacturing revenue, Avid currently has a revenue backlog of \$70 million under signed contracts from existing customers covering manufacturing services, most of which is expected to be completed during the fourth quarter of fiscal year 2017 and into fiscal year 2018.

-Although it is difficult to predict all of our future liquidity requirements, we believe that our cash and cash equivalents as of October 31, 2016 combined with the additional proceeds raised subsequent to October 31, 2016 and through December 12, 2016, and the projected cash receipts from manufacturing services provided by Avid for its third-party customers under will be sufficient to fund our operations through at least September 2017, which estimate assumes we raise no additional capital from the capital markets or other potential sources.
+Although it is difficult to predict all of our future liquidity requirements, we believe that our cash and cash equivalents as of January 31, 2017 combined with the additional proceeds raised subsequent to January 31, 2017, and the projected cash receipts from manufacturing services provided by Avid for its third-party customers under committed contracts will be sufficient to fund our operations through at least December 2017, which estimate assumes we raise no additional capital from the capital markets or other potential sources.